100th Anniversary of the Chinese Communist Party: Medal

-Since June 2021, the "Glorious 50 Years in the Party" Commemorative Medal has been awarded, and the award will continue until 1 July.
-It consists of the party emblem, a five-pointed star, the flag, a monument, a sunflower, and other elements.
+Since June 2021, the "Glorious 50 Years in the Party" Commemorative Medal had been awarded, and the awarding continued until 1 July.
+It consisted of the party emblem, a five-pointed star, the flag, a monument, a sunflower, and other elements.
 The CCP award ceremony to present the 1 July Medal to outstanding CCP members took place on 29 June 2021.